shopjs/shop.js/README.md

 ---
 ##Containers and Controls##
-Containers are Custom HTML tags that define a section of dynamic content.
+Containers are Custom HTML tags that define a section of embeddable dynamic content.
 Controls are very simple composeable widgets that provide ui inputs and outputs for users.
 Containers can contain other containers or controls.

 Containers also expose data fields from the global data [referrential tree](https://github.com/zeekay/referential) passed into Shop.start and services.
-Data fields are accessed using the 'data' special variable (see below) and services which are accessed by their varaible name.
+Data fields are accessed using the 'data' special variable (see below) and services which are accessed by their name.
+Services are either functions or read-only fields.

 For example a submit() service can be invoked by calling 'submit()' directly or binding an event 'onclick="submit"' for invokation by user when they interact with an element on the page.